-Why Toddlers Fight Sleep & How to Help Them
+Why Toddlers Won’t Sleep & How to Help Them Fall & Stay Asleep

 When things are going well, nighttime tuck-ins are a pure pleasure—but when they’re not, it’s natural to start to fear seeing the sun go down.

 Running after your little wild child, wrestling her into PJs, shutting the bedroom door while she’s shrieking on the other side—ugggh!

 Many of our little Energizer Bunny toddlers resist bedtime.
 They hate leaving the thrill of running, climbing, and touching.
 Around 18 months they start to go through a very independent phase, where “No!” is their favorite word.
 And the tired-er they get, the more rigid, hyper and irritable they become.

 In fact, one poll reported that a third of toddlers—and half of preschoolers—regularly stall at bedtime…and many downright fight it.

 Besides this normal defiance, below are common reasons why toddlers fight bedtime and can go through a sleep regression during these years.